ncatlab/nlab-content/pages/1/7/9/9/19971/content.md

 $$
 and so it behaves like a function space.

-Since $A$, $B$ and the $C_i$'s can also be defunctionalized, this is a method to transform a whole functional program into one with no lambda expressions nor any true function types.
+Since $A$, $B$ and the $C_i$’s can also be defunctionalized, this is a method to transform a whole functional program into one with no lambda expressions nor any true function types.

 The coproduct type $Defun(A,B)$ is typically not a true function space in the sense of [[cartesian closed categories]] for two reasons.